effector/effector/docs/api/effector/Event.md

 ---
 id: event
 title: Event
+keywords:
+  - event
+  - unit
+description: Event, its methods and properties
 ---

 _Event_ is an intention to change the state.
 Let's imagine life situation, you enter a shop and, according to etiquette, you have to say "hello" - **intention**, then you say "hello" - **event**.